 Proper construction methods can prevent soil runoff and other water quality problems

 The San Juan Islands Conservation District actively promotes sustainable land use practices.
-Our Natural Resources Planner is trained in LID design techniques and is available for individual site visits to help landowners conserve their natural resources.
+Our Natural Resources Planner is trained in LID (Low Impact Development) design techniques and is available for individual site visits to help landowners conserve their natural resources.

 Contact us if you are interested in a site visit to assess your soil and water resources.
 A follow-up report will contain information on the soils of your site, an aerial photo, LID fact sheets and site specific information such as vegetation management plan, a raingarden handbook and native plant lists.